nite-stocker/setup-mac-vscode-python-pip/README.md

 ### Use the VS Code terminal

 1. In the Terminal menu, choose New Terminal
-2. The integrated terminal will open in the lower panel

-All following terminal instructions should be run here.
+The VS Code integrated terminal will open in the lower panel.
+All following terminal instructions can be run here.

 ### Create and activate a virtual environment